 As a comparison of just how late LG was last year, the OnePlus 3 released in 2016 got Android 9 Pie before ANY LG device in the United States.
 And the LG V30 got Pie in October of 2019, 14 months after Google released the software and two months AFTER they released Android 10.
 Basically, we’re not too confident.

 We do have good news though.
 We’re already starting to see signs and leaks about the LG V50 Android 10 update, which is being tested internally by employees or someone that leaked the screenshot shown above.
-This could mean that LG’s Android 10 updates could start arriving before the end of the year, but we don’t know.
-We’ll update this article as we learn more.
+Furthermore, the first official LG Android 10 update is rolling out as of December 1st for the LG G8 ThinQ in select regions, but not in the US.
+The first update in the United States came to the LG G7 One, oart of the Android One program, on December 18th.

 LG Android 10 Update Release Date